Inside the Fed's toolbox

 CD rates largely follow the short-term interest rates that track the federal funds rate.
 However, Treasury yields and other macroeconomic factors can influence rates on long-term CDs.

-Individuals should focus on the real rate of return on CDs, after inflation is taken into account, says Casey Mervine, a senior financial consultant at Charles Schwab.
+Individuals should focus on the real rate of return on CDs, after inflation is taken into account, says Casey Mervine, vice president and a senior financial consultant at Charles Schwab.
 In the late 1980s, for instance, you could earn double-digit rates on CDs, but with inflation also in the double digits, your actual earnings were much lower due to the erosion of your purchasing power.

 Recognize that the Fed's actions are intended to prompt you to invest in higher-yielding bonds and stocks, thereby fueling the economy.